Metropolis--Hastings with Scalable Subsampling: Results on real datasets

 \subsection{High-energy particle physics}

-We apply the scalable MCMC algorithms to the Hepmass dataset \citep{misc_hepmass_347} from the UCI machine learning repository.
-The dataset contains information about signatures of exotic particles obtained from a high-energy physics experiment.
+We apply the MCMC algorithms to the Hepmass dataset from the UCI machine learning repository.
+The dataset details the signatures of exotic particles obtained from a high-energy physics experiment.
 The binary response variable indicates whether a new particle of unknown mass is observed.
-The dataset has originally $26$ continuous predictors and is split into a training set of $7$ million observations and a test set of $3.5$ million.
-To illustrate the applicability of the proposed methods, we compare the algorithms on a subsample of $ n = 1, 000, 000$ observations from the training set.
-For Tuna, we set $\chi$ and $\lambda$ to $10^{-5}$ and $0.013$, respectively.
+To illustrate the applicability of the proposed methods, we compare the algorithms on a subsample of $ n = 1, 000, 000$ observations from the training set, using all $26$ continuous predictors available.
+For Tuna, we set $\chi=10^{-5}$ and $\lambda=0.013$.

-Table \ref{tab_hepmass} summarises the results of acceptance rate, $\mathbb{E}(B)$, ESS per second and ESS/$\mathbb{E}(B)$ for the logistic and probit regression models applied to the Hepmass dataset.
+Table \ref{tab_hepmass} summarises the results of efficiency metrics for the logistic and probit regression models applied to the Hepmass dataset.
 The efficiencies of the RWM, Tuna and SMH are all around two (or more) orders of magnitude smaller than those of SMH-2 and MH-SS-1, which themselves are at least an order of magnitude smaller than that of MH-SS-2.